Last updated: 2026-08-10

 How to Use AI Workspace

-1. Open Jam SQL Studio and go to Settings → AI Workspace
+1. Open Jam SQL Studio and go to Settings → AI & Terminal

 2. Enable AI Workspace and select or create a workspace folder